emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 whether publicly shared or not, becomes less accessible through time [@Pepe2014; @Vines2014; @Michener2012; @Michener1997].
 Best practices for data storage often begin and end with, "use a community standard repository."
-This is a good advice; however, data storage policies are highly variable between repositories [@Marcial2010].
+This is good advice; however, data storage policies are highly variable between repositories [@Marcial2010].
 A data management plan utilizing best practices across all stages of the data life cycle will facilitate transition from local storage to repository [@Michener2015].
 Similarly it can facilitate transition